 For starters you'll be shown the latest hits on the iTunes Movie and TV show storefronts, as well as be directed towards Music for all your audio needs.
 It can be slightly overwhelming if you're not used to Apple's lush, content-rich financial minefield, but anyone who's used an iPhone or iTunes in the past few years will be able to navigate around without accidentally dropping dinero on one of the promotional deals.

 Get past the opening deals and slew of Apple content and you'll find the epicenter of the new Apple TV, the App Store.
 On it you'll see the regular stable of streaming video apps (HBO Now, Showtime Anytime, Netflix and Hulu are all present and accounted for), and many of the top US sports apps including MLB.tv, NHL GameCenter Live, NBA.com League Pass and Watch ESPN.

 If you're in the mood for good ol' cable, you can find streaming versions of ABC, FOX and PBS, though each one requires an individual subscription.

 The options are slightly more limited in the UK, unfortunately.
-Sky has released a new version of its Now TV app for the new Apple TV, and BBC recently announced that it plans on creating an iPlayer app for the device in the near future.
+Sky has released a new version of its Now TV app for the new Apple TV, and the BBC recently pushed out an iPlayer app for the Apple TV after a long delay.